govinda777/blog/[BACKLOG] - Agil_Entendendo_Seu_Comportamento-1.md

-# O que o Novo filme do DR Estranho | Tem haver com | Mental Model to Unilateral Control?
+# What the New DR Strange Movie | It has to do with | Mental Model to Unilateral Control?

-## Comment
+## Video

 [![Watch the video](./imgs/Agil_Entendendo_Seu_Comportamento-1-VIDEO-SCREM.jpeg)](https://youtu.be/wH9Wi4WTEgE)